 Disclosure: Thispost contains affiliate links, meaning that if you buy a product through one of these links, I might receive compensation at no additional cost to you.
 I label all affiliate links with the label “affiliate link”, in the remainder of this article.

 This is what Essie has to say about the shades:

 amuse me! it’s all fun & games as you try to win me over! make no concessions.. you know i’m the ferris of them all! let it slide as ice cream and shout and enjoy some air spun fun! so throw your hands up and ride your luck because tonight the sky’s the limit… and i’m your main attraction!

-The shades “Main attraction”, “Let it slide”, and “All fun & games”, won’t be released in Europe, but read further so see the swatches of the other shades!
+The shades “Main attraction” (a metallic teal), “Let it slide” (a burnt orange), and “All fun & games” (a pastel yellow), won’t be released in Europe, but read further so see the swatches of the other shades!

 Essie Make no concessions

 The first one is Essie’s “Make no concessions”.
 This one has not been released in the UK (yet), but will be released in the US and the rest of Europe.
 It’s quite different from other Essie’s I have tried in the past.
 I would describe it as an orange/red with gold pearl shimmer, but it also seems to have some pink undertones.
 The shade is incredibly vibrant, and it almost seems difficult to see the color it really has.
 In a sense, it almost is the outlier in the collection, since all other shades seem to be a little bit dusty.
 When I was applying this shade, I did get some brushstrokes, so I would recommend not going over the same spot too many times.
 This is probably the sheerest shade in the collection.
 It still covered in two coats for me, but if you do really thin coats, you might need three.